Mary Seacole: Back in London, 1856–60

 Seacole was bankrupt on her return to London.
 Queen Victoria's nephew Count Gleichen (above) had become a friend of Seacole's in Crimea.
 He supported fund-raising efforts on her behalf.

 After the end of the war, Seacole returned to England destitute and in poor health.
 In the conclusion to her autobiography, she records that she "took the opportunity" to visit "yet other lands" on her return journey, although Robinson attributes this to her impecunious state requiring a roundabout trip.
 She arrived in August 1856 and opened a canteen with Day at Aldershot, but the venture failed through lack of funds.
 She attended a celebratory dinner for 2,000 soldiers at Royal Surrey Gardens in Kennington on 25 August 1856, at which Nightingale was chief guest of honour.

 Reports in The Times on 26 August and News of the World on 31 August indicate that Seacole was also fêted by the huge crowds, with two "burly" sergeants protecting her from the pressure of the crowd.
-However, creditors who had supplied her firm in Crimea were in pursuit.
-She was forced to move to 1, Tavistock Street, Covent Garden in increasingly dire financial straits.
+Creditors who had supplied her firm in Crimea were in pursuit.
+She was forced to move to 1, Tavistock Street, Covent Garden, in increasingly dire financial straits.
 The Bankruptcy Court in Basinghall Street declared her bankrupt on 7 November 1856.
 Robinson speculates that Seacole's business problems may have been caused in part by her partner, Day, who dabbled in horse trading and may have set up as an unofficial bank, cashing debts.

 At about this time, Seacole began to wear military medals.
 These are mentioned in an account of her appearance in the bankruptcy court in November 1856.
 A bust by George Kelly, based on an original by Count Gleichen from around 1871, depicts her wearing four medals, three of which have been identified as the British Crimea Medal, the French Légion d'honneur and the Turkish Order of the Medjidie medal.
 Robinson says that one is "apparently" a Sardinian award (Sardinia having joined Britain and France in supporting Turkey against Russia in the war).
 The Jamaican Daily Gleaner stated in her obituary on 9 June 1881 that she had also received a Russian medal, but it has not been identified.
 However, no formal notice of her award exists in the London Gazette, and it seems unlikely that Seacole was formally rewarded for her actions in Crimea; rather, she may have bought miniature or "dress" medals to display her support and affection for her "sons" in the Army.